VladimirPoplavsky/Stock_Price_prediction/README.md

     memory usage: 957.0+ KB

-### As stock share prices are different from one index to another and split operations can drastically change stock price without actually changing its value  We needed parameters that would be consistent throughout all time period and Indexes
+### As stock share prices are different from one index to another and split operations can drastically change stock price without actually changing its value  We needed parameters that would be consistent throughout all time periods  and Indexes

 * Daily change  : represents difference from Open to Close